Paying for Care Home Wales: Self-Funding, Council Funding, and Your Options

 Self-funders negotiate directly with the care home and pay market rates — typically £800 to £1,300 per week for residential care, or £900 to £1,500 for nursing care in Wales.

 Self-funders can still ask the council to arrange the placement on their behalf.
 Some councils charge a small administration fee for this service (for example, Carmarthenshire charges £10 per week).
-The advantage of council arrangement is that the provider is less likely to charge inflated rates, and the transition to council funding is smoother when capital eventually drops below £50,000.
+The advantage of council arrangement is that the provider is less likely to charge inflated rates, and the transition to council funding is smoother when capital eventually reaches £50,000 or less.

 Free Download